 Samuel Wertheimer, Ph.D.
 Dr. Wertheimer has served as a member of the Board since July 2022.
 Dr. Wertheimer has been an investor in the healthcare and life sciences sectors, entrepreneur, and scientist.
 He joined Brookline Capital Markets in 2017 as Senior Scientific Advisor.
 His role is to identify opportunities, diligence, structure investments, and raise capital for banking clients.
 From 2012 to 2016, he served as co-founder of Poliwogg, Inc. a financial services firm bringing innovation to healthcare investing.
 While at Poliwogg, he helped develop the Poliwogg Medical Breakthrough Index that serves as the underlying index for the ALPS Medical Breakthrough ETF (SBIO).
 From 2000 to 2011, Dr. Wertheimer was a Private Equity Partner at OrbiMed Advisors, LLC, one of the world's largest healthcare-dedicated investment firms.
 At OrbiMed, Dr. Wertheimer was involved in raising and investing four venture capital funds with more than \$1.5 billion in committed capital.
-He previously served on the boards of multiple public and private companies, including Biodel (Nasdaq: BIOD); a developer of drug delivery technologies, from 2006 to 2009; ChemoCentryx (CCXI), a development stage biotechnology company, from 2001 to 2011; Corus Pharma (acquired by Gilead), a development stage biotechnology company from 2001 to 2010; and Salmedix (acquired by Cephalon), a development stage biotechnology company, from 2004 to 2005.
+He previously served on the boards of multiple public and private companies, including Biodel (Nasdaq: BIOD); a developer of drug delivery technologies, from 2006 to 2009; ChemoCentryx (CCXI), a development stage biotechnology company, from 2001 to 2011; Corus Pharma (acquired by Gilead), a development stage biotechnology company from 2001 to 2006; InteKrin Therapeutics (acquired by Coherus), a development stage biotechnology company from 2007 to 2010; NeurAxon, a development stage biotechnology company, from 2007 to 2010; and Salmedix (acquired by Cephalon), a development stage biotechnology company, from 2004 to 2005.
 He helped bring to market several new drugs including Treanda[®], Cayston[®], and Orbactiv[®].
 Dr. Wertheimer received his Doctor of Philosophy degree from New York University, his Master of Public Health, with Honors, from Yale University and his Bachelor of Arts from the Johns Hopkins University.